lwhite702/deelrxcrm-vercel/README.md

 Note: Vercel no longer accepts the runtime string `nodejs18.x` in function `config` objects.
 The codebase was updated to use `runtime: 'nodejs'` for server functions.

 ```

+**Repository Layout**

+- The project is consolidated into a single repository.
+The previous nested `DeelrzCRM` is now a regular folder at the repository root.
+- Run the frontend server from `DeelrzCRM` for the full app and use top-level `README-VERCEL.md` for deployment instructions.